-- 1. With the flip open, press the Right Soft Key [Contacts]. - Use the Directional Key to highlight an entry, then press the Left Soft Key ■ [Edit]. - Use the Directional Key to highlight the phone number field you wish to add.
+- 1. With the flip open, press the Right Soft Key [Contacts]. - Use the Navigation Key to highlight the phone number field you wish to add.
 Then enter the number and press [SAVE] to update your contact entry.

 Changing Saved Information